alpizano/deep-learning-neural-network-for-chaotic-systems-/README.md

 3.

 # Setup Tests
+These are simple setup procedures that aid in later creating the neural network.

-These are setup test to run to make sure for example, PyTorch is utilizing your NVIDIA CUDA GPU:
+Let's make sure PyTorch is utilizing your NVIDIA CUDA GPU (if you have one that is):
 ```
 In [1]: import torch